stashed/docs/docs/guides/latest/workloads/statefulset.md

 **Deploy StatefulSet:**

-Now, We will deploy a StatefulSet.
+At first, We will deploy a StatefulSet.
 This StatefulSet will automatically generate sample data in `/source/data` directory.

-Below is the YAML of the Deployment that we are going to create,
+Below is the YAML of the StatefulSet that we are going to create,

 ```yaml
 apiVersion: v1